24.3.24 – 14.7.24

 Franz Wanner in conversation with Wolfgang Brauneis (Art historian and curator, Cologne and Nuremberg), Dr. Christine Glauning (Head of the Nazi Forced Labor Documentation Centre, Berlin), moderated by Vivien Buchhorn (Film historian and curator, Berlin)

-Followed by a Filmscreening Zeit des Schweigens und der Dunkelheit (R: / Dir: Nina Gladitz, BRD /FRG, 1982, 60 Min.) with an introduction by Vivien Buchhorn.
+Followed by a Filmscreening Zeit des Schweigens und der Dunkelheit (Dir: Nina Gladitz, FRG, 1982, 60 Min.) with an introduction by Vivien Buchhorn.

 In German